ElviraLL/MLE_interview_Questions/Machine_Learning_Basic_1.md

      - training and validation error both high
      - more complex model, adding more features
    - Overfitting: machine learning model becomes too complex and starts to memorize the trianing data instead of learning generalizable patterns.
-     - training error significantly lower than the validation error/model performes poorly on new data
+     - training error significantly lower than the validation error/model perform poorly on new data
      - reducing the complexity of the model
      - regularizing the model (l1, l2 regularization, dropout, cross-validation to choose best model)
      - collecting more training data